algolia/docsearch/docs/src/styling.md

 you keep the `search by Algolia` logo and link next to your search results.

 The logo is automatically added in the dropdown with the default styling.
-It's ok to hide it through CSS, as long as you re-add it somewhere else on your page close to the search input or search results.
+It's OK to hide it through CSS, as long as you re-add it somewhere else on your page close to the search input or search results.
 It's our way to let more people know about what do, and how they could also have from fast and relevant search on their website.